chef-boneyard/chef-dk/POLICYFILE_README.md

 ## Compatibility Mode

+As of Chef Server 12.0.7, you can enable the new Policyfile APIs on a freshly installed Chef Server.
+This release doesn't contain the necessary code to upgrade an existing installation, however, as the necessary data migration code is not yet fully tested.
+Therefore, users with existing installs must wait for a subsequent release before they can enable the Policyfile APIs.

-The Policyfile feature depends on new APIs in Chef Server that don't yet exist (these are listed in the "Known Limitation" sections below).
-In order to provide a preview of the feature, the current implementation operates in a compatibility mode that uses existing Chef Server APIs to demonstrate the Policyfile behavior.
+If you are unable to use a freshly installed Chef Server, ChefDK and Chef Client provide a compatibility mode that uses existing Chef Server APIs to demonstrate the Policyfile behavior (but again, the way it works is dangerous--don't do this in prod!).

 ### Cookbook Artifact Storage